 San Diego is the largest city in San Diego County and the metropolitan center of the San Diego region.
-The city's population in 2010 was 1,301,6171.
-The San Diego region's estimated 2010 population was 3,095,3132, which makes it the third-largest urban area in California3.
+The city's population in 2010 was 1,301,617.
+The San Diego region's estimated 2010 population was 3,095,313, which makes it the third-largest urban area in California.
 San Diego encompasses 337 square miles and is the southwestern-most city in the continental United States.
 The majority of San Diego's western boundary borders the Pacific Ocean and its southern boundary lies along the international border with Mexico.
-To the north and east, San Diego is connected to the national interstate highway system through Interstates 5, 8, and 15 which, along with a number of other state highways, constitute the regional freeway network.
+To the north and east, San Diego shares borders with 13 of the other 19 neighboring jurisdictions which comprise the San Diego region.
+San Diego is connected to the national interstate highway system through Interstates 5, 8, and 15 which, along with a number of other state highways, constitute the regional freeway network.
 There are also two ports of entry with Tijuana, Mexico.